Skip to main content

 The statute of limitations for failure to report is either the statute of limitations for the crime committed against the minor child or five years, whichever is greater.

-Mandated Reporters Right-to-Know
+Notice to Mandated Reporters

 CONCLUSION